 Specifically, Outside Directors are responsible for overseeing management from a standpoint independent from management and appropriately reflecting the viewpoints of stakeholders.
 In addition, by introducing an executive officer system, while establishing an environment that enables prompt and decisive business execution, important management issues and high-risk management issues are reported as appropriate by management at Board of Directors meetings.
-Based on this, the Board of Directors carries out highly effective supervision of management and Directors.
-Furthermore, the Board of Directors appropriately develops the internal control system and risk management system based on the Companies Act and other relevant laws and regulations, receives reports from the internal control division about fiscal year plans and the situation, and gives necessary instructions.
+Based on this, the Board of Directors carries out highly effective supervision of management and risk management system based on the Companies Act and other relevant laws and regulations, receives reports from the internal control division about fiscal year plans and the situation, and gives necessary instructions.
 By doing so, the Board of Directors properly oversees its operation.